This guide explains the self-signed certificates used for secure communication between Linqra components.

 keytool -exportcert -alias inventory-service-container \

--file inventory-cert-container.pem \
+-file inventory-service-cert-container.pem \

--keystore inventory-keystore-container.jks -storepass 123456
+-keystore inventory-service-keystore-container.jks -storepass 123456

 # Product Service